3 Simple Tips to Kick-Start Your Motivation

 Avoid consuming too much coffee or alcohol;

-After a few days, you should be in a mood to try techniques described above, and it might work this time.
+After a few days, you should be in a mood to try techniques described above, and they might work this time.
 If not - try spending a bit longer in your self-care regime.
+I've written an article about 7 lazy self-care ideas, they might help you recharge your batteries.

 Then try visualisation to spark your creativity, or go for a walk to re-energise your brain or spend a day with someone you love drinking something warm and eating something sweet.

 Motivation requires action.
+Or as James Clear puts it: Motivation is often the result of action, not the cause of it.
+Getting started, even in very small ways, is a form of active inspiration that naturally produces momentum.
 Try a little something every day until your motivation comes back in its full brightly coloured glory!